 -

-A national Indigenous Suicide prevention hotline manned by trained Indigenous volunteers is desperately needed.
-(The IAPA will continue to support 13YARN started on 16/3/2022 but monitor that it is being adequately funded especially including advertising its existence very widely to those who need it most.)
+A national Indigenous Suicide prevention hotline manned by trained Indigenous staff was and is desperately needed.
+(The IAPA will continue to support 13YARN started on 16/3/2022 but monitor that it is being adequately funded, especially including to advertise its existence very widely to those who need it most.
+Unfortunately such live-saving programs survive only at the whim of changing governments.)

-Governments to realise the nexus between racism, intergenerational trauma, inappropriate child removals, judicial oppression, high incarceration rates, under-employment and crushing fines as factors in the high suicide rate of Indigenous people, working to rectify the causes as well as treating the symptoms.
+Governments must realise the nexus between racism, inter-generational trauma, inappropriate child removals, judicial oppression, high incarceration rates, under-employment and crushing fines as factors in the high suicide rate of Indigenous people, working to rectify the causes as well as treating the symptoms.